Community Engagement

 ENGAGEMENT OPPORTUNITIES

-- Run for City Council – Registration deadlines are in January and June (depending on the city).
+- Run for City/County Elected Office – Registration deadlines are in January (or June for some cities).
 Pre-filing financial paperwork with the state is required in order to register to run.

-- Advice: Reach out to someone currently serving on city council to learn more about the issues relevant to your city and the process of running for Council.
+- Advice: Reach out to someone currently serving on city council, county commission, or an office relevant to your interest area to learn more about the issues relevant to your target office and the process of running.

 - Advice: Identify a board/commission you’re interested in and do your research.
 Online searches are a good start.
 Meeting with a board member or city/county representative who can walk you through the process and criteria for appointment is an important next step.